evidentlyai/evidently/docs/book/monitoring/design_dashboard_api.md

 Multiple tabs is a Pro feature available in the Evidently Cloud.
 {% endhint %}

-By default, all new Panels appear on the same monitoring dashboard.
+By default, all new Panels appear on the same monitoring Dashboard.
 You can create named Tabs to organize them.

 {% tabs %}